 1 Characterization of temporal and spatial carbonate chemistry variability in the Salish Sea

-Investigated stations around the Salish Sea (Figures 1, 2) show the characteristic patterns in carbonate chemistry exposure that can have profound impact on the biological responses.
+Investigated stations around the Salish Sea (Figures 1, 2, Table 1) show the characteristic patterns in carbonate chemistry exposure that can have profound impact on the biological responses.
 Because the interannual variability is consistently smaller than seasonal, the analyses only focus on the seasonal effect.